bhisaac/5eFP/5eFP-SRD.md

 ### Attack Rolls

 Some spells require the caster to make an attack roll to determine whether the spell effect hits the intended target.
-Your attack bonus with a spell attack equals 2 + your spellcasting ability.
-Class upgrades may further modify your spell attack bonus.
+Your attack modifier with a spell attack equals LEVEL + your spellcasting ability.
+Game features may add or take away bonuses to your spell attack rolls.

 Most spells that require attack rolls involve ranged attacks.
 Remember that you have disadvantage on a ranged attack roll if you are within 1 square of a hostile creature that can see you and that isn’t incapacitated.